learn-co-curriculum/dsc-pca-and-digital-image-processing/README.md

 ## Train a baseline classifier

 You'll soon take a look at the performance gains by using PCA as a preprocessing technique.
-To compare the performance, here's an out of the box classifier's performance.
+To compare the performance, here's an out-of-the-box classifier's performance.

 ```python